seregazhuk/seregazhuk.github.io_old/_posts/2016-06-11-git-advanced.md

 Notice, that if the specified command will fail the filter will stop.

 Before running `filter-branch` for the second time, we must use `-f` flag, to force the command.
-Because git has created a backup of the repo, and `force` will override it.
+Because git has created a backup of the repo and `force` will override it.
 After clearing history some commits may become empty.
 We can clear our repo from them with

 {% highlight python %}